rpratama-codes/rekomendasiin-super-app-be/readme.md

 # Rekomendasiin Super App Backend

-I will do with Test Driven Development with Waterfall Method.
+I will do with Behavior-driven development (BDD/TDD) with Waterfall Method.
 Not Agile!.
 I Don't have money for asking people to use my app!.

 This is a store app, but it's not a multi tenant app!.
 Thread you as a master not a slave like another app!.
 This is just tool, That you can use.
 I Mean the whole app, not just the BE only, if just BE, it's also sucks!.